 There’s a lot to think about when you’re renovating your home.
 It’s an exciting time, but there are risks to be considered and also insurance essentials to get right.
 A building project that goes pear-shaped can be one of the most stressful and costly experiences of your life. (more…)

-With so many tradespeople belonging to different accreditation organisations, how do you know which one to use?
+With so many tradespeople belonging to different accreditation organisations, how do you know which one to use and what tradesmen accreditations are right for the job you want doing?
 Is an industry based accreditation offer the same as one from the government?
-We’re here to dive into the mysteries of what the most common accreditations are.
-Let’s jump on in! (more…)
+We’re here to dive into the mysteries of what the most common tradespeople accreditation are.
+Let’s jump on in!